 Easy rapport is important, not just because it is nice but because you will not hesitate to express concerns.
 Just as you would with a friend you won’t hesitate to bring up concerns and issues whereas somebody you are not as comfortable with you may hold back.
 And in the sense of recovering from surgery, in a medical situation it can be quite serious if you feel you’re not going to call your doctor because you’re just being bothersome and he or she seems annoyed every time you call.
 That can have health implications.
 Rapport can translate into safety.

-Stay tuned for part 4 of our Dr. Capella plastic surgery interview
+Continue to part 4 of our Dr. Capella plastic surgery interview

 Living larger than ever,